robfatland/serverless/azure/tutorial.md

 * Answer: We’re building an Azure version of a serverless function in Python 3
-* Result: Testable URL + context: Building operational research code on the cloud
+* Result: Testable URL + context: Building operational research code on the cloud, lightweight version
-* S4: Azure Functions are $cheap, serverless, secure and scalable.
+* Consider this **S4** mnemonic: Azure Functions are **$cheap, serverless, secure and scalable**.
-* Cost: Free for the first 400TB / one million executions
+* Cost: Free for the first 400TB / one million executions.
+400TB of what???? (kilroy)
 * Serverless structure: Trigger → Code runs → Output

 ***Why Azure?
 Why Serverless?***

-* Azure: One of four big clouds we know about.
+* Azure: One of four big clouds.
 Many well-designed, proven features.
-* If you are somewhere in the vicinity of ‘code-writing data scientist’: Azure has a great integrated environment.
-It makes you super productive.
+* If you are somewhere in the vicinity of ‘code-writing data scientist’: Azure has a great integrated environment that makes you super productive.
 * A good term to learn is infrastructure: the scaffolding of a computing system…
     * (Folks who think the infrastructure is the interesting stuff are your friends!)
 * For a business: Put a Service on the web!
 Now you can make this using Serverless technology.
 It will automatically scale up (makes copies of itself) to meet customer demand.
-Nobody ever had a bad waiting experience with your Service.
-Five stars for you!
+"Nobody ever had a bad waiting experience using your Service.
+Five stars for you!"
 * There are many (free) resources on the web to help you learn Serverless